-I’m not sure I’ve ever eaten at an Olive Garden, but their Zuppa Toscana Recipe is world-famous!
-An Italian Sausage Soup, it’s chicken broth-based and full of Italian sausage, bacon, greens and a heck of a lot more deliciousness!
+I’m not sure I’ve ever eaten at an Olive Garden, but their delicious Zuppa Toscana Recipe is world-famous!

-Zuppa Toscana or Tuscan Sausage Soup in a white, ruffle edged soup bowl
+Zuppa Toscana or Tuscan Sausage Soup in a white, ruffle edged soup bowl.

-Zuppa Toscana or Tuscan Sausage Soup overhead view in a white soup bowl
+Zuppa Toscana or Tuscan Sausage Soup overhead view in a white soup bowl.

 You can easily tweak this recipe in many ways.
 More spicy or less spicy, more vegetables or less, a thin broth or thicker, it’s all up to you!

-• Rumor has it that the Olive Garden uses kale instead of spinach.
+• Rumor has it that Olive Garden uses kale instead of spinach.
 Any favorite greens will work.

 • I added red bell pepper for color, feel free to leave it out if you wish.
 The potatoes can be sliced or cubed depending on your preference.